s-gv/orangeforum/README.md

 To use postgres, run `./orangeforum -dbdriver postgres -dsn postgres://pguser:pgpasswd@localhost/orangeforum`

-To save an sqlite db at a different location, do `./orangeforum -dsn path/to/myforum.db`.
+To save an sqlite db at a different location, run `./orangeforum -dsn path/to/myforum.db`.

 Commands
 --------